Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 In November, silvergrass paints the hills around Taipei.
 The best places to see it are at Yangmingshan and the Caoling Historic Trail.

-In the late autumn, check out the Qing Shan King’s noisy birthday parade (22rd day of the tenth lunar month – December 6 in 2020) around Qingshan Temple, one of the most important temples in Taipei, and the annual Tapei Marathon.
-See here for more details on Christmas and New Year’s Eve activities in Taipei.
+In the late autumn, check out the Qing Shan King’s noisy birthday parade (22rd day of the tenth lunar month – November 26 in 2021) around Qingshan Temple, one of the most important temples in Taipei, and the annual Tapei Marathon.

 In early autumn, the weather may still be warm enough to visit beaches around Taipei, likely with very few other people on them.
 Autumn is also the start of hot spring season in Taipei.
 Learn more in my detailed guides to Beitou Hot Spring and Wulai Hot Spring.